Longtime Mount St. Mary’s coach Jim Phelan dies at age 92

-The athletic department at Mount St. Mary’s said Phelan died in his sleep at home Tuesday night.
+The athletic department at Mount St. Mary’s said Wednesday that Phelan died overnight at his home in Emmitsburg.

 Phelan spent his entire 49-season career at Mount St. Mary’s.
-He took the Mount to 14 NCAA Division II tournaments, including five trips to the Final Four and a national championship in 1962.
+He took the Mountaineers to 14 NCAA Division II tournaments, including five trips to the Final Four and a national championship in 1962.

 A Philadelphia native, Phelan starred on La Salle’s basketball team before coming to the Mount in 1954.
 He planned to stay only a few seasons as a coach before moving on, but he grew to love the cozy town of Emmitsburg and ended up sticking around.